jstoone/freelance-bill/readme.md

     + CSRF protection √
     + Route permission/access vulnerability √
     + Excape all input
+- Make the system send out an email to the customer with the product login and password

 ## Can-do
 - Write braintree payment implementation